VirgilSecurity/virgil-cli/doc/markdown/virgil-verify.1.md

          where:

-            * if id, then <value> - recipient's UUID associated with Virgil Card identifier;
+            * if id, then <value> - recipient's UUID associated with a Virgil Card identifier;

-            * if vcard, then <value> - recipient's Virgil Card/Cards file
+            * if vcard, then <value> - recipient's Virgil Card(s) file

               stored locally;

-            * if pubkey, then <value> - recipient's Public Key.
+            * if pubkey, then <value> - recipient's public key.

         -V,  --VERBOSE
-         Show detailed information
+         Shows detailed information.

         --,  --ignore_rest
          Ignores the rest of the labeled arguments following this flag.